FunnyWolf/Viper/docs/en/blog/utilize_heroku_to_hide_c2_server_simple_zero_cost.md

+---
+title: Hide C2 Server Using Heroku (Simple/Zero Cost)
+description: Learn how to hide your Metasploit Framework C2 server using Heroku - a simple and zero-cost solution compared to domain fronting, CDN, and redirector methods.
+cover: /img/utilize_heroku_to_hide_c2_server_simple_zero_cost/1.webp
+---

-# Hiding C2 Server Using Heroku (Simple/Zero Cost)
+# Hide C2 Server Using Heroku (Simple/Zero Cost)

 # Preface